top of page

 Person= Rebecca Phend

 Sgt.
-Pepper Kitty Soft Paws was born in the bath tub of one of Rebecca's student workers at Kellogg in the summer of 2014.
+Pepper Kitty Soft Paws was born in the bath tub of one of Rebecca's student workers at Kellogg in the winter of 2014.
 He was originally named "Pepper", but Rebecca's daughter wanted to name him "Kitty Soft Paws".
 Rebecca wanted to upgrade him to "Sgt.
-Pepper" His current name was born of the compromise.
+Pepper" His current name was born of compromise.

 SPKSP spends his time lounging in windows, chirping at squirrels, and has refused to learn to walk on a leash.
 He enjoys licking plastic bags and wine glasses and loves to greet new people at the door with loud meows and attempts to jump into their arms.